FrenzisRed/My_CCNA_Notes/23_ACLs.md

 - Hosts in 192.168.1.0/24 ca access the 10.0.1.0/24 network
 - Hosts in 192.168.2.0/24 cannot access the 10.0.1.0/24 network

 How ca we use ACLs to achieve this?
 Well, first of all ACLs are configured globally on the ROUTER.
-(Global config mode) Reason why we simplified the switches in the network diagram.
+(Global config mode) \
+Reason why we simplified the switches in the network diagram. \
-ACLs are an ordered sequence of ACEs (Access Control Entries).
+ACLs are an ordered sequence of ACEs (Access Control Entries). \
+When the router checks a packet against the ACL, it process the ACEs in order, from top to bottom. \
+If the packet matches one of the ACEs in the ACL, the router takes the action and stops processing the ACL.
+All entries below the matching entry will be ignored.

 In this case we could create an ACL like this:
 - if source IP = 192.168.1.0/24 then permit